hai-hybridai/data-articles-3w-dataset-HAI-fork/2.0.0/DATA_ARTICLE.md

 | 8 | Depressurization |
 | NaN | Unknown |

+Apart from the *Normal* state, all other possible states are linked to well shutdown events.
+During these events, knowing the current state of the well while monitoring for hydrate risk is extremely important.
+For example, the *Closed with Diesel* state occurs after a successful *Diesel flushing* or *bullheading* operation, which substitutes the production fluid with Diesel.
+Therefore, it is highly unlikely that hydrate formation will occur while in this state.
+Additionally, retaining information on past operations may also be useful, for example, depressurization operations during shut-in may reduce the subcooling level of the production system and reduce hydrate formation risks.

+For real instances, the labeling of the well state is carried out manually by the *hyd-ai consortium*.
+In simulated instances, the state is detected manually from the valve opening data inputted into the simulation.
+In the simulated instances, the system valves that are modeled are the following: M1, W1, PXO, XO, SDV-P and PCK.
+The valves in the service line are not modelled (i.e., W2, M2, GLCK).
+The production choke valve is considered closed when its opening is lower than 5%.

+A summary of how each state is identified is laid out below.

+- *Normal*: All valves in the production system are open and the auxiliary valves are closed (PXO and XO).

+- *Shut-in*: At least one valve in the production path is closed (M1, W1, SDV-P and PCK).

+- *Flushing Diesel*: At least one of the wellhead valves are closed, either the XO or PXO valve is opened, and Diesel is being injected.

+- *Flushing Gas*: At least one of the wellhead valves are closed, either the XO or PXO valve is opened, and gas is being injected.

+- *Bullheading*: All the valves in the production path are opened, and Diesel is being injected from the topside auxiliary line.

+- *Closed with Gas*: At least one valve in the production path is closed (M1, W1, SDV-P and PCK) and the previous state is *Flushing Gas*.

+- *Closed with Diesel*: At least one valve in the production path is closed (M1, W1, SDV-P and PCK) and the previous state is either *Flushing Diesel* or *Bullheading*.

+- *Restart*: After the initial shut-in, all valves in the production path are opened (M1, W1, SDV-P and PCK).

+- *Depressurization*: After the initial shut-in, the SDV-P and PCK have been opened while the wellhead valves (M1 and W1) and auxiliary valves (PXO and XO) remained closed.

 #### Method Relating to Real Instances

 The particularities of the method developed for real data are listed below.